rk-ramakrishna/Angular-Notes/README.md

         <img src="images/Angular_Docs_versions_to_refer.PNG">
      </p>

+## TypeScript Basics

+*   TypeScript is a superset of Javascript

+*   TypeScript developed and maintained by Microsoft

+*   <u>**TypeScript is a strongly typed and Object Oriented programming language**</u>

+*   TypeScript introduced to develop the server side applications

+*   TypeScript used to develop the Angular and ReactJS based applications

+*   Web programming script languages HTML,HTML5 would not understand the TypeScript.
+So it must convert to JavaScript

+*   Converting TypeScript into Equivalent JavaScript called as "Transpilation"

+*   TSC is a tool used to perform Transpilation.
+TSC stands for TypeScript compiler

+*   Following are data types in typescript are

+       *    number
+       *    String
+       *    boolean
+       *    any
+       *    enum

+*   Following is the way to define the variables in Typescript

+    *   var x:number=123
+    *   var s:String="data"
+    *   var b:boolean= "true"
+    *   var a:any="Ireland"
+    *   var e={Male,Female}

+*   Please refer typescript variables examples in path - applications\TypeScript\VariablesExample\variables.ts

 ## References

 *   Full Stack AngularJS for Java Developers: Build a Full-Featured Web Application from Scratch Using AngularJS with Spring RESTful    -   Ravi Kant Soni